eclipse/epsilon/examples/org.eclipse.epsilon.examples.eol.dap/README.md

 * From Eclipse, using the [LSP4E](https://github.com/eclipse/lsp4e) tools: details are provided below.
 * From VS Code, using its built-in support for DAP: open the `epsilon` folder from VS Code, and read the details in its [README](epsilon/README.md).

-## Remote debug for a local file

 Currently, the Debug Adapter support is attach-based.
-We expect users to set up the Epsilon script with the appropriate models and configuration, and then hand it over to the Epsilon DAP server for remote debugging.
+We expect users to follow these steps:

+1. Set up the Epsilon script with the appropriate models and configuration, and then hand it over to the Epsilon DAP server for remote debugging.
+The server will wait for connections before starting the Epsilon script.
-There are two approaches for doing this: via Java code, and through the Ant workflow tasks.
+1. Connect to the DAP server using your IDE.
+The process for LSP4E is provided at the end of this document.

+## Epsilon DAP server for a local file

 ### Via Java code

 The [DebugFileBasedEOL](src/org/eclipse/epsilon/examples/eol/dap/DebugFileBasedEOL.java) class shows how to do this.
 This requires creating a `EpsilonDebugServer` instance with the configured module and the port to listen on, and invoking the `.run()` method which will block until the script has completed its execution.

-The example provided includes two launch configurations for this:
+The example provided includes several launch configurations for this:

 * `Run Debug Adapter on 01-hello from Java.launch`
 * `Run Debug Adapter on 02-imports-main from Java.launch`
+* `Run Debug Adapter on 04-inspectObject from Java.launch`

 These can be executed by right-clicking on them in the Project Explorer, and selecting their entries within the "Run as..." menu.